Cognitive changes mean changes in memory, concentration and the way a person is able to think.

 - already have problems with memory and thinking or anxiety and depression

-How chemo brain might affect you
+How cognitive changes might affect you

 The symptoms of cognitive impairment can come and go.
 How much you notice them seems to depend on what you're doing.
 For example, if you need to juggle a number of things as part of your normal day, you might notice it more than someone who doesn’t.
 People often notice it more when they go back to work.
 Tiredness usually makes the symptoms worse.